Dinosaur at the California Academy of Sciences

 The Exploratorium

-Located on Pier 15 on the Embarcadero, at the heart of the waterfront, the Exploratorium is a home-grown, hands-on museum igniting curiosity and inspiring creativity in people of all ages.
-Explore more than 600 hands-on exhibits, including 150 new experiences, and enjoy breathtaking views of the city and bay in the spectacular glass-and-steel Bay Observatory.
+Located on Pier 15 on the Embarcadero, the Exploratorium is a home-grown, hands-on museum igniting curiosity and inspiring creativity in people of all ages.
+Explore more than 600 hands-on exhibits and enjoy breathtaking views of the city and bay in the spectacular glass-and-steel Bay Observatory.

 Buy Exploratorium Tickets